Girls Write the Future – An organisation established by Sixth Form pupil, Kian Akhavan.

 Girls Write the Future at Teddies

-On 27th February, St Edward’s has the privilege of hosting an evening with two phenomenal women, namely Nobel Peace Prize laureate Dr Shirin Ebadi and Order of Canada award-winning journalist Sally Armstrong.
+On 27th February, St Edward’s had the privilege of hosting an evening with two phenomenal women, namely Nobel Peace Prize laureate Dr Shirin Ebadi and Order of Canada award-winning journalist Sally Armstrong.
 Both have impressive, long-standing track records in the field of human rights, and both have braved impossible impediments to achievement.
-They will be sharing their stories and experiences with us at what promises to be a very memorable evening.
-We look forward to hosting them in Oxford.
+They shared their stories and experiences with us and helped to provide what was a very memorable evening.
+Our sincerest thanks to both for attending.

 Credit: Peter Bregg